-Individual Legal Brief Project:
+Individual Legal Brief Media Project:

-Each student will draft and prepare a legal brief and present their topic to the class.
-The presentation and evaluation of the project will be discussed in a separate class.
+Each student will draft and prepare a legal brief and present their topic in media format to the class at the end of the semester.
+The presentation requirements and evaluation of the project will be discussed in a separate class.